karankamboj/BookMyEvent/README.md

 #### For Windows
 bin\elasticsearch.bat

-### Set Environment Variables to Authonticate Elasticsearch
+### Set Environment Variables to Authenticate Elasticsearch

 #### For Linux/MacOS
 export ELASTICSEARCH_USERNAME="your_username"<br>